VetalRacer/home-server/docs/services.md

 Plex is an American streaming media service and a client–server media player platform, made by Plex, Inc. The Plex Media Server organizes video, audio, and photos from a user's collections and from online services, and streams it to the players.
 The official clients and unofficial third-party clients run on mobile devices, smart TVs, streaming boxes, and in web apps.

 You can read more about configured [here](https://hub.docker.com/r/linuxserver/plex)

+# Homepage

+A modern (fully static, fast), secure (fully proxied), highly customizable application dashboard with integrations for more than 25 services and translations for over 15 languages.
+Easily configured via YAML files (or discovery via docker labels)

+You can read more about configured [here](https://gethomepage.dev/en/installation/)